 The wide corridor ended at a great cavern gouged from the bedrock.
 Though darkness accompanied them practically everywhere underground, here a faint light was permitted to be kindled.
 Small groups of Hollows huddled together, discussing among themselves.
 They eyed her intently when she emerged from the shaft.
 Lagrima could feel the hate in their stares.
 The blame for their being entombed down here was hers to bear when the master was not present.
 She made an easy target to their hunger-maddened minds.

 When Berrinholtz lumbered out of the corridor, though, the packs hastily dispersed to the nearest exits.
 Though the boreholes were wide and high in deference to His Holiness, it sometimes seemed as if even this was not to accommodate Berrinholtz.
 A Huge Hollow before becoming adjuchas, hehad not lost much size from the transformation.
-His snout was a bear's skull missing its lower jaw, with high pointed ears and black sockets that gaped threateningly at everything within vision.
+His snout was a bear's skull with high pointed ears and black sockets that gaped threateningly at everything within vision.
 Aquamarine stripes painted his frame as well as his claws.
-The midsection of his body resembled a black sphere which held that colossal form together.
+The midsection of his body resembled a black sphere which held that colossal form together with the Hollow hole in his chest.
 Otherwise he was armored like a crab.
 Small spikes protruded in rows all around the outer shell, and his paws were more like oversized pistons tipped with long curved claws.
 The same was true for his feet.
 Berrinholtz projected an aura of brutal power that was only emphasized by a marked silence.
 He communicated in brief grunts and snarls, a fitting testimony to his bestial nature.
 Rumors to the effect of him having been one of the potential Espada were not taken lightly.

 Their path took them out of the meeting chamber and wound through this underground ant colony for several minutes.
 The layout of the terrain was something Lagrima had memorized long before.
 She needed no light to guide her.
 A faint clacking grew louder with every step.
 When they finally came to their destination, the source of that noise was obvious.
 At this intersection of several tunnels countless dream catchers hung from the ceiling, their frames made from the dead wood of Hueco Mundo.
 The latticework comprising their inner webs was actually Lagrima's hair wound into webs.
 Her assured steps took her to the place where the only glow in this dismal underworld could be found.